lora-aprs/LoRa_APRS_iGate/README.md

 *   TTGO T-Beam V1

-When adding a 0,96" OLED display direct to the board you have to be careful, thre are two different pinout versions on the market.
+When adding a 0,96" OLED display direct to the board you have to be careful, there are two different pinout versions on the market.
 For direct mount you need a display with this Pinout -> [VCC - GND - SCL - SDA](pics/display-right.jpg).
 A direct mount of the [other display](pics/display-wrong.jpg) is not possible without damage the display!